biw/enwrap/README.md

 ### What happens if I throw a non-error value?

 As you may know, you can throw any value in JavaScript/TypeScript.
 Enwrap will catch any value thrown from a wrapped function, and return it as a `TypedError<NonEmptyString>` with the value of the thrown error as the error message.
 If it's a non-string value, it will be converted to a string using `String(error)`.
 If it's an object, it will be converted to a string using `JSON.stringify(error)`.
 If it's an empty string, it will be converted to `'e'`.

+Using ESLint's [`no-throw-literal`](https://eslint.org/docs/latest/rules/no-throw-literal) rule is recommended to prevent yourself from throwing non-error values.

 For example: